-To select a track from the track list, make sure the Player Information main menu, appearing automatically when a CD was loaded, is on screen.
-Next, press the $\blacktriangle \lor \blacklozenge \lor \land \lor$ Navigation Button (1) so that the Track Number is highlighted and press the Enter Button (7) to begin playing the track.
+To select a track, make sure the Player Information menu is on screen.
+Press the Info Button (1) to activate it if necessary.
+Next, press the $\blacktriangle \lor \blacklozenge \bowtie$ Navigation Button (1) so that the Track Number is highlighted.
+Use the Numeric Keys (2) to enter the desired track, and press the Enter Button (7) to begin playing the new track.

-To select a specific track on a CD or SACD at any time during playback, simply press the number corresponding to the track you wish to listen to using the Numeric Keys (2).
-You may also move one by one through the tracks at any time by pressing the Skip Reverse (Previous)/ Skip Forward (Next) Buttons 7 (3) (5) (6).
-When you press the Previous (5) or Skip Reverse 7 button once, the player will return to the start of the current track.
+To select a specific track on a CD at any time during playback, simply press the number corresponding to the track you wish to listen to using the Numeric Keys ().
+You may also move one by one through the chapters at any time by pressing the Skip Reverse (Previous)/Skip Forward (Next) Buttons 7 3 5 ().
+When you press the Previous () or Skip Reverse 7 button once, the player will return to the start of the current track.
 Additional presses of either button will step back through the available tracks, one at a time.